 Varicoceles are the most common identifiable condition affecting infertility in men and the most common identifiable cause of secondary infertility.
 This condition of enlarged veins in the scrotum causes abnormalities in the temperature regulation of the testis.
 If testicular temperature is elevated by even one degree, sperm production can be adversely effected.
-Data from our center and others has shown that the benefit of varicocele repair (varicocelectomy) is related to varicocele size; men with larger varicoceles sustain a greater improvement in semen quality following varicocele surgery than men with small or subclinical varicoceles.
+Data has shown that the benefit of varicocele repair (varicocelectomy) is related to varicocele size; men with larger varicoceles sustain a greater improvement in semen quality following varicocele surgery than men with small or subclinical varicoceles.

 Congenital bilateral absence of the vas deferens (CBAVD) is a structural abnormality that occurs because of an underlying genetic abnormality (CF mutations) causing obstructive azoospermia affecting approximately 1% of all infertile men.
 Men with CBAVD often test positive for cystic fibrosis gene mutations, although they do not have pulmonary manifestations of this disease.
 These men are born with the "equivalent" of a vasectomy and diagnosis can almost always be made by a careful physical exam.
 Sperm production is often normal and men with CBAVD can be helped to conceive by retrieving sperm directly form the epididymis and testicle for use with in- vitro fertilization (IVF) with intra-cytoplasmic sperm injection (ICSI).

 Congenital hypogonadotropic hypogonadism occurs when the hypothalamic neurons that are responsible for releasing gonadotropin-releasing hormone (GnRH) fail to migrate into the hypothalamus during embryonic development.
-This in turn results in the lack of production of FSH and LH, hormones responsible for sperm production and testosterone production, respectively.
+This results in the lack of production of FSH and LH, hormones responsible for sperm and testosterone production, respectively.
 When this is associated with an absent sense of smell or other midline defects, it is called Kallmann's syndrome.

-Primary ciliary dyskinesia (PCD) (immotile cilia syndrome), is an autosomal recessive genetic disorder that causes defects in the action of cilia lining the respiratory tract and the flagella of sperm cells.
+Primary ciliary dyskinesia (PCD) (immotile cilia syndrome) is an autosomal recessive genetic disorder that causes defects in the action of cilia lining the respiratory tract and the flagella of sperm cells.
 This results in non-motile sperm.
 When accompanied by the combination of situs inversus (reversal of the internal organs), it is known as Kartagener syndrome.

 Obstruction of the male reproductive tract can result from testicular or scrotal trauma, inguinal or pelvic surgery, prior infection with scarring, ejaculatory duct obstruction or congenital bilateral absence of the vas deferens (CBAVD).
 Men with obstructive azoospermia will have normal FSH and normal testicular volume.

 Retrograde ejaculation is defined by the backward propulsion of semen during orgasm.
 In these cases, instead of semen being propelled forward out of the tip of the penis, semen is propelled in a retrograde fashion, backwards into the bladder.
-This is commonly seen in diabetics, as well as in men who have had transurethral surgery at or near the bladder neck.
+This is commonly seen in diabetics as well as in men who have had transurethral surgery at or near the bladder neck.